uon-language/specification/spec.md

 *UON™* aims to steal all the amazing features of these serialization format into a single format that encompass them.

 Also, *UON* would like to go a step further by adding support for validation schema and magnitude units in order to extend interoperability for the Industry 4.0.
 Internet of Things often have to communicate between small devices with very limited computation power.

 ## Scope

-*UON*™ pronounced "You On" is a human-machine friendly serialization language designed to serve the purpose of:
+*UON*™ pronounced "You On" is a human-machine-friendly serialization language designed to serve the purpose of:

 * Transmitting data across digital mediums
 * Being human readable and human editable